 Risks

-1. Security concerns for user info
+1. Security concerns for user info (I don’t want partnered schools, we want this open to whomever we determine to launch the application to, marketing will take care of school/club/etc. we choose to allow)

 Mitigation: User list must be provided by administrator at each partnered schools including first and last name of each student user that will create an account.

-Issues
+Issues (these are not issues, these are assumptions and requirements)

-1. Student may not have computer at home
+1. Student may not have computer at home - Application must be responsive

 Mitigation: Users may use a mobile phone or tablet device to access and play the programming game.

-2. Students may use application for gaming aspect and not learning to program/code
+2. Students may use application for gaming aspect and not learning to program/code – This is a coding exercise so that is what we are developing or being asked to develop.

 Mitigation: Users will be required to program in order for game to work and progress in levels.

-3. Student may not use English as their first language
+3. Student may not use English as their first language - Ask your SME, want this in English, don’t go down a road without clarifying as needed and waste time.

 Mitigation: Use keywords through Java that can easily be taught and understood by students who don't use English as their first language